rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 time = "0.1.12"
 ```

+As specified in [SemVer]
+a version identifier is composed of up to three integers separated by
+a period: `x`, `x.y`, or `x.y.z` where x is the major version, y is the minor
+version and z is the patch version.

+A version identifier such as the `"0.1.12"` in the above toml excerpt is interpreted
-The string `"0.1.12"` is a version requirement.
-Although it looks like a
+as a [Caret requirement].
+In other words, although it looks like a
-specific *version* of the `time` crate, it actually specifies a *range* of
+specific *version* it actually specifies a *range* of acceptable versions as described
+below.

+[SemVer]: https://semver.org

+### Caret requirement

+**Caret requirement** Example: `^1.2.3`

+Specifying with the carret is exactly equivalent to specifying without the caret
+(as `1.2.3`).
+In other words, the carret requiement is the default.

-versions and allows [SemVer] compatible updates.
-An update is allowed if the new
+For a caret requirement, an update is allowed if the new
-version number does not modify the left-most non-zero digit in the major, minor,
+version does not modify the left-most non-zero integer in the
-patch grouping.
-In this case, if we ran `cargo update -p time`, cargo should
+full version identifier.
+In the case of `"0.1.12"`, if we run `cargo update -p time`, cargo
-update us to version `0.1.13` if it is the latest `0.1.z` release, but would not
+would update us to version `0.1.13` if it is the latest `0.1.z` release, but would not
 update us to `0.2.0`.
 If instead we had specified the version string as `1.0`,
 cargo should update to `1.1` if it is the latest `1.y` release, but not `2.0`.
-The version `0.0.x` is not considered compatible with any other version.

-[SemVer]: https://semver.org

 Here are some more examples of version requirements and the versions that would
 be allowed with them: